 What is the “27 Club”?

-The 27 Club was coined after Brian Jones, Jimi Hendrix, Janis Joplin, and Jim Morrison all died of overdose between 1969 and 1971.
-They were also 27 years old when they died.
+The 27 Club was coined after Brian Jones (The Rolling Stones), Jimi Hendrix, Janis Joplin, and Jim Morrison (The Doors) all died of overdose between 1969 and 1971.
+They were also all 27 years old when they died.
 This seemed eerie but their ages were truly a coincidence.
-However, it wasn’t a coincidence that many of them died from an overdose.
+However, it wasn’t a coincidence that the cause of death was an overdose.
 In the late 60s and early 70s, lots of people were using drugs, especially celebrities and musicians.

 However, the 27 club isn’t directly associated with overdosing but instead refers to celebrities and musicians (especially in the rock and roll genre) that died at 27.
 There are over 20 rock and roll stars who have died at 27.
 Some of which died of other causes.
 For example, Robert Johnson died after taking a sip from an open bottle of whiskey he was offered.
 It was later determined that he had been poisoned.